 I think I have listened to this at least three times on Audible.
 Some sections ten times.
 It seems to me as if Dr. Krauss has a good sense direction towards the grand solution.
 I particularly enjoyed his discussion of Bose-Einstein condensates.
 He also has a great reading voice on the Audible version.

-Overall, I found “The Quark and the Jaguar” to be a somewhat interesting read, if rather dryly intellectual and esoterically bland.
+Overall, I found “The Quark and the Jaguar” to be somewhat interesting, if rather dryly intellectual and esoterically bland.
 Written 25 years ago as of my review, the main problems in physics are the same, illustrating the lack of progress in the field.
 The large majority (~2/3) of the book goes fairly wide into philosophy of science and complexity around the field of physics, reflecting Dr. Gell-Mann’s work at the Santa Fe Institute.

 This book is quite amazing.
 It goes well with Lee Smolin’s 2019 Perimeter talk on YouTube where he said quantum mechanics is wrong.
 That is bolder than saying it is incomplete.
 The case Dr. Smolin states was very powerful to me.
 He also says that Rogen Penrose agrees that QM is wrong.
 I highly recommend this book.